 Students explore conceptual, theoretical, experimental communications problems offering them the opportunity to integrate personal vision with professional goals.
 In cross-disciplinary teams facilitated by faculty advisors, students define the scope and objectives of their inquiry and outline research and production methodologies.
+Course Fee: \$100

-Design Communication Studio III/IV COMD300/301-3 credits/3 credits media.
+Design Communication Studio III/IV COMD300/301-3 credits/3 credits

+In an increasingly sophisticated examination of design concepts and their applications, students broaden their understanding of effective design as a visual language in two- and threedimensional projects and time-based media.
 Assignments involve research and analysis with a focus on type, image, aesthetics, message, audience, and intent.
 Print (cmyk) assignments are in one semester and motion (rgb) in the other.
+Prerequisite: COMD208 or approval of Chair